 The Federation of Golden Flatts and Lynnfield Primary Schools takes its responsibility of care for its pupils seriously.
-We recognise that any possibility that a member of staff may have hurt a pupil must be investigated thoroughly, but in a way that does not prejudice either the pupil or the member of staff.
-Any investigation of an allegation of abuse against a member of staff must follow the objective and professional standards and routines described here.
+We will thoroughly and swiftly investigate allegations of abuse against staff - this will be done applying common sense and judgement, in a fair way that does not prejudice either the pupil or the member of staff, and with effective protection for the pupil and support for the person subject to the allegation.
+Any investigation of an allegation of abuse will be made in line with this policy and we will provide both the accuser and accused with the support they require during the investigation.